ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef4-v3.rst

 Dshot capability
 ================

-The SpeedyBee F405 v3 supports up to 9 PWM outputs.
+The SpeedyBee F405 v3/v4 supports up to 9 PWM outputs.
 The M1 to M4 outputs are on the esc connector, M5 to M8 on solder pads, plus LED pad(PWM output 9) for LED strip or another PWM output.

+V3
+--
 The PWM is in 3 groups:

 -  PWM 1-4 in group1
 -  PWM 5-8 in group2
 -  PWM 9   in group3

+V4
+--
+The PWM is in 5 groups:

+- PWM 1-2 in group1
+- PWM 3-4 in group2
+- PWM 5-6 in group3
+- PWM 7-8 in group4
+- PWM 9 in group5

 Channels within the same group need to use the same output protocol.
 If any channel in a group uses DShot then all channels in the group need to use DShot.
-Channels 1-4 also support bi-directional DShot, but only if the IC2 port is not being used for compass or other devices.
+Channels 1-4 also support bi-directional DShot (V4 only).

 OSD Support
 ===========